14 Best vocabulary apps to improve your communication skills

 Platforms: App Store

-Are you preparing for a test or do you wish to master new words on a larger scale?
-Do you prefer structured learning or do you want more control over the vocabulary words you learn?
-How much time do you have to spend on learning?
+Are you prepping for a test or aiming to master new words on a broader scale?
+Do you prefer a structured approach, or would you rather choose the vocabulary words yourself?
+And how much time can you dedicate to learning?

 Other Vocabulary Builder Apps + Games

-- Words of the Day – Vocabulary app fro iSO and Android
+- Words of the Day for iOS and Android

 - Heardle